ApplePieCodes/osdev-blog/content/post/a-simple-limine-c-kernel/index.md

 +++

 In this tutorial, we will be creating a simple kernel using the limine bootloader in C.
+This tutorial is based on the [Limine Bare Bones](https://wiki.osdev.org/Limine_Bare_Bones) tutorial.
 This tutorial assumes you are running on linux.

 You will need the following things